 Ask how the warranty works on discounted merchandise.

 Find out what is covered, how long coverage lasts, and whether the discount changes the warranty terms.
-A store that stands behind its pieces will usually answer clearly, without the kind of vague language that makes you suddenly interested in another store.
+A store that stands behind its pieces will usually answer clearly, without the kind of vague language that sends you looking at another store.

 Decide when to buy, when to wait, and when to keep shopping